 We invite you to apply to Oregon Parks and Recreation Department's Explore Cabins and Yurts program for 2023.
 The program selects organizations that serve underrepresented communities to receive a small group camping experience during the summer.

-The Park Explorer Series is a competitive opportunity for organizations to apply to coordinate one of eight small group camping trips for communities that are underrepresented in outdoor recreation.
-Each recipient organization will be awarded five cabins or yurts for a two-night weekend stay at select parks, detailed below.
-Trips are scheduled for weekends in July, August and September.
-The organizations will be responsible for selecting occupants (program participants) of each site and supporting them in preparation for the camping trip.
+Each selected organization will be awarded five cabins or yurts for a two-night weekend stay at premier parks around the state.
+Trips are scheduled for weekends in July, August, or September 2023.
+The organizations will be responsible for selecting program participants for each site and supporting them in preparation for the camping trip.

-The program aims to remove barriers to camping for underrepresented groups and create a meaningful and positive experience for participants that will hopefully lead to many more park visits.
-We selected eight parks close to populated areas in order to make this program accessible to as many people as possible.
-We selected popular parks with large cabin or yurt areas, as these facilities are an entry point for people new to camping or who lack camping gear, but also may not be accessible to our target demographic due to cost and limited availability.
-These facilities are commonly booked nine months in advance, excluding anyone who does not have the luxury of planning and paying that far in advance.
+We aim to remove barriers to camping for underrepresented groups and create a meaningful and positive experience for participants that we hope leads to many more park visits.
+We selected parks from across the state in order to make this program accessible to as many people as possible.
+These are popular parks with large cabin or yurt areas, as these facilities are an entry point for people new to camping or who lack camping gear.

 To be eligible for this opportunity, organizations must meet the following criteria:

 Please submit your answers to the following questions in Survey Monkey.
-Applications must be received by 5 p.m.
-Friday, March 6.
+Applications must be received by 5 pm on Friday, April 7, 2023.

 Should your organization be selected to participate in this program, the following terms and conditions apply: